hakimbdev/OaklaneMallWeb/DEPLOYMENT.md

 ## 🎉 Success!

-Your Oaklane Mall website should now deploy successfully on Netlify!
+Your Oaklane Store website should now deploy successfully on Netlify!

 **Live URL**: Your site will be available at `https://your-site-name.netlify.app`